Renter Beware: 4 Hidden Costs of Apartment Life

 1. Moving Expenses

 If you don’t have a friend with a truck, or if your friend mysteriously doesn’t answer your texts, then you’ll need to hire a moving company or rent a U-Haul.
 A 10-foot moving truck for a small apartment will cost you $20 a day, plus an additional $1.09 per mile.
 This doesn’t include gas, which these big trucks eat up fast.
 A move just 100 miles away will cost you $129 per day, not including hired labor or gas money.
-You’ll also have to account for the fee that the company will charge you for dropping the truck off at a different location.
+You’ll also have to account for the fee that the company will charge you for dropping off the truck at a different location.

 No matter what, this is an unavoidable headache.
 However, you may be able to sell the things you don’t need in order to offset the cost.
 You’re not going to wear that jacket you bought four years ago, so turn it into cash at a Buffalo Exchange.